-3.2 Alternative Methods
+3.2.
+Methods based on combinations of building blocks

 Three alternative methods of the given model, referred as the nlc-method, are also proposed in this paper.
-Figure 4 outlines how the modules explained above are used.
-'N'ode prediction (3.1.1), 'L'ink prediction (3.1.2), and 'C'ommunity Detection (3.1.3) are visualized as a block, and each method consists of a series of modules run in left-to-right sequential order.
-For example, the base method in Figure 4 requires the node prediction module to run first, the link prediction module second, and then the community detection module.
+Fig. 3 outlines how the modules explained above are used as building blocks.
+'N'ode prediction (Section 3.1.1), 'L'ink prediction (Section 3.1.2), and 'C'ommunity detection (Section 3.1.3) are each visualized as a block, and each method consists of a series of modules used in left-to-right sequential order.
+For example, the base method in Fig. 3 requires the node prediction module to be used first, the link prediction module second, and then the community detection module.